Skip to content

 CPP Splitting A Different Process

-A while ago, it was decided that a couple can share Pension income from a company pension plan, thus lowering the effective tax rate on the pension income.
+A while ago, a decision was made that allowed a couple to share Pension income from a company pension plan.
+This change lowers the effective tax rate on the pension income.
 For those with private pensions this was a big deal and could mean a large tax savings for retirees.
-To do this you simply submit a T1032 Joint Election to Split Pension Income and away you go (saving tax money hopefully).
+To accomplish this, you simply submit a T1032 Joint Election to Split Pension Income.
+After that, you benefit by potentially saving tax money.
 If you don’t want to do it the year afterwards, you simply don’t submit this form.

 Splitting CPP benefits is a very different kettle of fish.

-You must submit forms to Service Canada asking to split your CPP benefits with your spouse (or common law partner), and both spouses sign the forms to get this all put in place, relatively straight forward, just a little bit of government red tape (or so you might think).
+You must submit forms to Service Canada asking to split your CPP benefits with your spouse (or common law partner).
+Both spouses need to sign the forms to get this all put in place.
+It’s relatively straightforward, just a little bit of government red tape (or so you might think).

-If you wish to stop sharing benefits with your spouse, both folks that signed the forms to set up the sharing must agree and sign the forms to stop doing this.
-Doesn’t sound like much, but if you become estranged with your spouse for some reason and don’t wish to share your CPP benefits with them, they have to agree to this as well.
+To stop sharing benefits with your spouse, both individuals must agree.
+They need to sign the forms together.
+It doesn’t sound like much.
+However, if you become estranged from your spouse, and don’t wish to share your CPP benefits with them, they still have to agree to this as well.

 Pensions and Divorce is a very complicated issue, but not just before retirement.